What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 Proxy ARP

 A Proxy ARP protocol handles requests coming from IP addresses that aren’t on the local area network.
-When the request packet comes from a system outside the host’s network, the protocol configured router responds to the ARP request packet.
+When the request packet comes from a system outside the host’s network, the Proxy ARP-enabled router responds to the ARP request packet.

 Gratuitous ARP